mulder21c/adg/pages/knowledge/screen-readers/desktop/browse-focus-modes/README.md

 Reading through a website by moving the screen reader's cursor through a page's information fragments is called "browse" mode:

-- In browse mode, the user typically reads content sequentially line by line using the `Down` arrow key (or `Up` for going back).
+- In browse mode, the user typically reads content sequentially line by line using the `Down` 방향 키 (or `Up` for going back).
 - In addition, screen readers offer more sophisticated ways of moving the cursor, for example:
     - By pressing the `H` key, the cursor is moved to the next heading (`<h1>`, `<h2>`, etc.).
     - By pressing the `K` key, the cursor is moved to the next link (`<a>`).